 CURRENT MARKET SNAPSHOT

 What really is driving the current market?
-There are multiple factors, but the main ones are the fact a lot of people are able to work from home now and can live anywhere, and a lot of folks want to get out of the big cities.
+In 2020 and 2021 there were multiple factors, but the main ones were the fact a lot of people are able to work from home now and can live anywhere, and a lot of folks want to get out of the big cities.
 Just the idea that they have a quiet home in the mountains to retreat to is a huge factor for most buyers right now.
-Also, you have to remember that our real estate market was put on hold for over 3 months.
-So this also is driven by the pent up demand.
-Of course, historically low interest rates don’t hurt either.
+Of course, historically low interest rates didn’t hurt either.

-Out of the 259 total listings, 48 already have accepted offers and are pending sale (aka “in escrow”).
-That means 19% of the listed Tahoe homes are already in escrow.
+Out of the 109 total listings, 33 already have accepted offers and are pending sale (aka “in escrow”).
+That means 30% of the listed Tahoe homes are already in escrow.
 Just look at the chart below that shows how many listings went pending within each month.
-From June 2020 through October 2020 we had the highest number of pending listings than any other time in our recorded history.
-This was due to the super high pent up demand from the COVID closure of town.
-Once things opened up, buyers took off and were picking up all the available properties for sale.
+In April 2020 we saw the lowest pending number of 21 properties.
+Then from June 2020 through October 2020 (once the stay at home orders were lifted) we had the highest number of pending listings than any other time in our recorded history.

 One stat we keep close eye on is comparing the new listing numbers with the pending and closed sales.
-This gives us the best view on how healthy the market is.
-If the listing numbers are up, but sales are down, that shows a potential declining market.
-As you can see, we did see the number of closed sales drop this past month, even while the number of active listings went up.
+This gives us the best view on how healthy the market is and lets us know how many pending sales are actually closing vs how many cancel.
+If the total active listing numbers are up, but pending and closed sales are down, that shows a potential declining market.
+If pending sales are much higher than closed sales, then we know quite a few are dropping out of escrow and not closing.

 WHAT ABOUT PRICES?

 Ok, now we know how many listings there are, how many are pending sale, and how many have sold already.
 But what everyone really wants to know is “Are Tahoe homes prices going up?”.
-Short answer… yes.
+Short answer… not right nol.

 The statistical average sales price shows that prices had been steady and somewhat flat from September 2019 till July 2020 at around $475,000.
 That was right at the previous high price set back before the recession in 2007.
 So we had fully recovered back to pre-recession prices by the time COVID hit.

-Then beginning at the end of July 2020, when Tahoe reopened after the COVID shut down, prices shot up dramatically.
-As of July 2022 the average sales price is at $700,000.
-That is just slightly lower than the sales price in June and a 2.7% drop from the high in May of $719,900 which was the highest average sales price we have ever seen.
+Then beginning in July 2020, when Tahoe reopened after the COVID shut down, prices shot up dramatically.
+As of the end of December 2022 the average sales price is at $699,000.
+That is actually just slightly higher than the sales price in November and just a 2.9% drop from the high in May of $719,900 which was the highest average sales price we have ever seen.

 WHAT DOES ALL THIS MEAN FOR YOU?